medmaca/PGCNA/README.md

-#PGCNA
+#PGCNA (Parsimonious Gene Correlation Network Analysis)
 ##Introduction
-PGCNA (parsimonious gene correlation network analysis) is a gene correlation network analysis approach that is computationally simple yet yields stable and biologically meaningful modules and allows visualisation of very large networks, showing substructure and relationships that are normally hard to see.
+PGCNA is a gene correlation network analysis approach that is computationally simple yet yields stable and biologically meaningful modules and allows visualisation of very large networks, showing substructure and relationships that are normally hard to see.
 The parsimonious approach, retaining the 3 most correlated edges per gene, results in a vast reduction in network complexity meaning that large networks can be clustered quickly and reduced to a small output file that can be used by downstream software.

 ##Citation
 For more details see: